 As of September 2018, using a mobile phone while driving will result in the loss of five demerit points and a whopping 10 points if caught during a double demerit points period.
 Depending on your circumstances, this may result in your licence being suspended.
 If you are at risk of being suspended you should contact us to see how we can help you lodge a licence suspension appeal.
 Marsh Blom Lawyers are specialists in traffic law and we can help you keep your licence.

-New app to avoid a fine
+How to avoid a mobile phone fine

 Ironically, the latest Google owned phone app called Waze has caused controversy.
 It’s a phone based navigational aid which allows users to share the live location of police and any type of traffic camera.
 Read our blog post about it here.